 A brood sow should have considerable length.
-She should be reasonably wide and be uniform in width throughout her entire length.
-She must be deep because upon this factor depends, in large part, her usefulness as a producer of pigs that are efficient feeders.
+The width should be medium and uniform throughout her entire length.
+She must be deep because on this factor depends, in large part, her usefulness as a producer of pigs that are efficient feeders.
 The shoulders must be laid closely at the top.
 The side should be long, deep, and smooth.
 High quality hams are, as a rule, deep, full, and always smooth.
 The neck should be neat with moderate length and fullness at the shoulder.
 The width and length of head should balance.
 The ears should be medium in size and be lightly carried.
 The eyes should be reasonably prominent.
 There should be no wrinkles in the forehead of a high quality sow.
 Sound feet and legs set squarely under the body are desirable.
-All of these
+All of these commendable characteristics are always uniformly developed in a well-balanced and breedy sow.
+The hair should be straight and of high quality.
+Last, but not least, the sow should have not less than ten normal and properly placed teats.

-Fig. 1.-A deep, long, and well-balanced smooth sow that weighed 445 pounds just before she farrowed at twelve months of age.
-This sow has six well-developed and equally spaced teats on each side.
+Fig. 1.-A deep, long, and well balanced smooth sow that weighed 445 pounds just before she farrowed at twelve months of age.
+This sow has six well developed and equally spaced teats on each side.